Maibram/Library-Management-Project/README.md

 Web Server: Apache (via XAMPP)

- Prerequisites & Installation
+⚙️ Prerequisites & Installation
-To run this project on your local machine, you'll need to have a local server environment set up.

 Prerequisites

-A web server stack like XAMPP, WAMP (for Windows), or MAMP (for macOS).
-This will provide Apache, PHP, and MySQL.
+A local server stack such as XAMPP, WAMP (Windows), or MAMP (macOS) providing Apache, PHP, and MySQL.

-A web browser (e.g., Google Chrome, Firefox).
+A modern web browser (e.g., Google Chrome, Firefox).

 A code editor (e.g., VS Code, Sublime Text).

+Installation Steps

+Install and set up XAMPP/WAMP/MAMP on your local machine.

+Place the project folder inside the htdocs (for XAMPP) or equivalent directory.

+Import the database file (.sql) into phpMyAdmin.

+Configure database settings in the project’s PHP files.

+Start Apache and MySQL from the server control panel.

+Open your browser and navigate to http://localhost/your_project_folder.